GLOSSARY @F-L-O-W

 Radical constructivism

-Glasersfeld, 1990) :Coming to know is a process of dynamic
+constructivism (von Glasersfeld, 1990) :Coming to know is a

-The knower does not necessarily construct knowledge of a
+of experience.
+The knower does not necessarily construct

-“real” world.
-Knowledge is therefore is result of a
+knowledge of a “real” world.
+Knowledge is therefore is result

 Reiss Profile

-choices with his or her intrinsic high motivations.
-See
+or her intrinsic high motivations.
+See also Motivational Density,

 Relationship management

-influence others, handle conflict, develop, lead and work
+handle conflict, develop, lead and work with others.
+See:

 SQ.
 Also: Mechanistic Cognition, Mentalistic Cognition.